YicongHong/Fine-Grained-R2R/README.md

 # Fine-Grained R2R
 Code and data of the Fine-Grained-R2R Dataset proposed in paper [**Sub-Instruction Aware Vision-and-Language Navigation**](https://arxiv.org/abs/2004.02707).

+* The copyright resides with the authors of the paper Sub-Instruction Aware Vision-and-Language Navigation.
-* ~~The code and data are pre-released and **CONFIDENTIAL** to close collaborators/colleagues only,~~ The copyright resides with the authors of the paper Sub-Instruction Aware Vision-and-Language Navigation ~~, please do not distribute.~~
+* ~~The code and data are pre-released and **CONFIDENTIAL** to close collaborators/colleagues only, please do not distribute.~~
 * This dataset is build upon the [Room-to-Room (R2R) dataset](https://github.com/peteanderson80/Matterport3DSimulator/tree/master/tasks/R2R), we refer the readers to its repository for more details.

 ## data